FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/plug.rst

 1. Start the AI node

-Open the terminal under the binpicking_for_block path, run server_start.sh, and the display of Avoid_BP_Server is ready in the newly opened terminal indicates that the AI node has been successfully started.
+Open the terminal under the /zhenhua_lock_mp/ path, run server_start.sh, If the four terminals from Server1 to Server4 are displayed in the newly opened terminal, the AI node is successfully started.

 .. figure:: plug/8.png
 	:align: center